 This is the fastest way to drain a hot tub quickly as it empties in less than 5 minutes.

-But of course, many would not be able to use this method as you need a swimming pool close to the hot tub.
+Of course, many would not be able to use this method as it requires a swimming pool close to the hot tub.

 Fortunately, my hot tub is next to my pool so a few times I have used the pool’s pump system to empty the hot tub (very quickly) by connecting the vacuum hose, putting the multiport valve to waste and switching on the pump with the other end of the hose in the hot tub.